jamelachahbar/Finelle-ui/README.md

 ---

+**🎯 Ready to deploy?** Start with the Quick Start section above!

-**Live Application**: Deployed on Azure Container Apps with 99.9% uptime SLA and global distribution.
+**Live Application**: Deployed on Azure Container Apps with 99.9% uptime SLA, auto-scaling, and global distribution.